4thwithme/keynote-sw/src/content/docs/shared-worker-1.md

 ---
-title: "What Shared Worker is?"
+title: "What is a Shared Worker?"
 description: "Keynote Introduction"
 ---